PROGRAMME AIMS AND OBJECTIVES:

 CONTEXT OF THE IICP:

 The history of counselling and psychotherapy has been influenced and is inevitably intertwined with the social, political, economic and cultural climates within which it is formed.
-It is of particular relevance in times of crises or transition and can also be of help in problem solving.
+It is particularly relevant in times of crises or transition and can also be of help in problem solving.
 The recent rapid socio-economic and technological changes have resulted in the erosion of traditional social structures such as family, work, and community.
 As a result, the sense of purpose, belonging and security associated with these structures, has been lost for many.
 It is in this context that the Institute of Integrative Counselling and Psychotherapy operates its training programmes and counselling service, in collaboration with its sister organisation, The Village Counselling Service.

 WHO SHOULD APPLY?